 Restarting a server instance resizes the transaction log of the tempdb database to its original, pre-autogrow size.
 This can reduce the performance of the tempdb transaction log.
 You can avoid this overhead by increasing the size of the tempdb transaction log after starting or restarting the server instance.
 For more information, see tempdb Database.

-You can use the ALTER DATABASE (Transact-SQL) statement to manage the growth of a transaction log file.
+Use the ALTER DATABASE (Transact-SQL) statement to manage the growth of a transaction log file.
 Note the following:

 - To change the current file size in KB, MB, GB, and TB units, use the SIZE option.